 In autoimmune thyroid disease, the immune system makes proteins called antibodies that damage the thyroid gland.

 People with PsA and psoriasis are more likely to test positive for thyroid antibodies than people without these conditions.
-In one study, about a third of people with psoriasis had a thyroid condition, too.
+In a 2020 study, about one-third of people with psoriasis had a thyroid condition, too.

 Thyroid hormones act on many different parts of your body, including your skin.
-These hormones may trigger psoriasis and make symptoms worse.
+These hormones may trigger psoriasis or make symptoms worse.

-Thyroid hormones increase the level of growth factors that cause the skin cells that form scaly psoriasis plaques to multiply.
-Excess thyroid hormone production makes psoriasis worse.
+Specifically, thyroid hormones increase the level of growth factors.
+These growth factors cause the skin cells that form scaly psoriasis plaques to multiply.
+Too much thyroid hormone production makes psoriasis symptoms worse.

 Hypothyroidism isn’t a skin disease.
 But like psoriasis and PsA, it can affect your skin.